If you’re considering starting an online course business, you may be wondering whether to choose Teachable or Udemy.

 - All you need is a camera device & a mic to start recording.

-- You can also use screen-recording software like Screencast to record a course.
+- You can also use screen-recording software like Screencast to record an online course.

 3. Build a following